Lupita Nyong'o: Personal life

-As of June 2024 Nyong'o lives in Los Angeles, having moved there from Brooklyn in June 2023 after the COVID-19 pandemic.
-She is a fluent speaker of English, Spanish, Luo, and Swahili.
+Nyong'o is a Christian and speaks English, Spanish, Luo, and Swahili.
+(Note: Attributed to multiple references:) She said her mother taught her to live "a life of gratitude and bounty", which is a reference to the Prayer of Jabez in the Old Testament of the Christian Bible.
+Nyong'o lives in Los Angeles as of 2024.
+She suffers from uterine fibroids.

-In October 2017—in the wake of the Harvey Weinstein sexual abuse scandal and the MeToo movement—Nyong'o wrote an op-ed for The New York Times divulging that Weinstein had sexually harassed her on two separate occasions in 2011, when she was a student at Yale.
-She had vowed never to work with him thereafter, hence turning down an offer to star in Southpaw (2015), a Weinstein-distributed film.
-She further wrote about her commitment to work with female directors, as well as male feminist directors who have not abused their power.
+In October 2017—in the wake of the Harvey Weinstein sexual abuse scandal and the MeToo movement—Nyong'o wrote an op-ed for The New York Times stating that Weinstein had sexually harassed her on two separate occasions in 2011, while she was a student at Yale.
+She had vowed never to work with him thereafter, which resulted in her turning down an offer to star in Southpaw (2015), a Weinstein-distributed film.
+She expressed a commitment to work with female directors and male feminist directors who have not abused their power.
 Nyong'o's op-ed was part of a collection of stories by The New York Times and The New Yorker that won the 2018 Pulitzer Prize for Public Service.
-At the Tribeca Film Festival in New York City in April 2018, she joined Julianne Moore and other actress in participating in a Time's Up event.
+At the Tribeca Film Festival in New York City in 2018, Nyong'o participated in a Time's Up event with Julianne Moore and other actresses.

-Nyong'o had a lifelong fear of cats, but underwent exposure therapy for the 2024 film A Quiet Place: Day One in order to work with her cat co-stars.
-By the end of the film's development she had come to enjoy cats so much that she adopted her own pet cat, named Yoyo.

-She expressed solidarity with the people of the Gaza Strip during the Gaza war.
-Nyong'o, as part of a group called Artists4Ceasefire, signed a letter urging United States President Joe Biden and Congress to call for an immediate ceasefire in Gaza.
-In August 2024, Lupita announced via the press that she had recently become a U.S. citizen and planned on voting for Kamala Harris in her first U.S. presidential election.